Professor Kate Taylor-Jones

 Research interests

 I was a senior researcher on the African Screen Worlds: Decolonising Film and Screen Studies European Research Council-funded research project led by Professor Lindiwe Dovey, which ran from June 2019 to March 2025.
 Through producing films, edited books, articles, and toolkits, and through curating workshops, conversations, film screenings, and panel discussions, the project explored Africans' contributions to the diverse, complex screen worlds that make up audiovisual cultures today.
-The project focused on putting African cinemas into conversation with other regional cinemas to theorise global screen worlds in more inclusive, nuanced ways, which has resulted in the open-access Global Screen Worlds: Conversations across Cinema Cultures (Bloomsbury Press, forthcoming, edited with Lindiwe Dovey and Georgia Thomas-Parr).
+The project focused on putting African cinemas into conversation with other regional cinemas to theorise global screen worlds in more inclusive, nuanced ways, which has resulted in the open-access Global Screen Worlds: Conversations across Cinema Cultures (Bloomsbury Press, 2026 edited with Lindiwe Dovey and Georgia Thomas-Parr).

 I am also working on another project entitled Delta Cinema.
 This project explores the role of the delta in global cinema.
 Climate change is reshaping how we understand our world, yet traditional approaches to studying global cinema remain tied to national boundaries, genres, or individual directors, creating a critical gap in how we analyze film's role in processing environmental crisis.
 My current research proposes Delta Cinema as a framework that examines films through delta environments—the dynamic wetlands where rivers meet seas, lakes, or other water bodies.
 These are among the most densely populated landscapes on Earth, hosting major film industries from Nollywood in the Niger Delta to Hong Kong cinema in the Pearl River Delta, yet facing unprecedented environmental threats from rising seas, pollution, and extreme weather.

 I have supervised a diverse range of doctoral projects exploring East Asian popular culture, including research on K-pop fandom, Japanese music and fashion, shojo culture's transnational appeal, and cinematic representations of urban space and cultural identity in China, Japan, and South Korea.
 My students have also examined cultural theory, affect, and theatrical traditions, with several securing competitive funding from organizations such as the ESRC and the Great British Sasakawa Foundation.
-If you're interested in pursuing research in East Asian cultural studies, transnational media, or related areas, I'd be delighted to hear from prospective students—please do get in touch to discuss potential projects
+If you're interested in pursuing research in East Asian cultural studies, Visual Culture, transnational media, or related areas, I'd be delighted to hear from prospective students—please do get in touch to discuss potential projects

 Publications